Munis2003/ChatMate/README.md

 # Features

 - Natural Conversations: Engage in smooth, human-like conversations with our advanced chatbot.
-- Genre-wise display: movies can be sorted by genre
-- Trending Movies: displays a section for trending movies
-- Upcoming movies: displays a section for upcoming movies
-- Movie Details: users can view detailed information about each movie
+- Real-Time Interaction : Experience instant responses and interactions.
+- Customizable : Easily customize the chatbot to suit your specific needs and preferences.
+- New Chat : Start a fresh conversation anytime.
+- Go to Previous Prompt : Revisit and continue from previous prompts effortlessly.
 <hr/>

 # Technology

-SMWZ is built using the following technologies:
+ChatMate is built using the following technologies:

 - ReactJS
-- TMDB API
+- Gemini API
 - Context API
-- Filter Search
-- Framer Motion
+- Real-Time Data Handling
+- Interactive UI Design

 <hr/>

-# How to Run the Website on Your System
+# How to Run the Application on Your System

 ## Step 1: Download and Extract the Code

-Firstly, download the entire website code and extract the ZIP file to a folder on your local system.
+Firstly, download the entire application code and extract the ZIP file to a folder on your local system.

-## Step 2: Obtain the TMDB Movies API Key
+## Step 2: Obtain the Gemini API Key

-Before starting the website, you will need to obtain the TMDB Movies API key.
-Follow these steps to obtain them and add them to your `.env` file.
+Before starting the application, you will need to obtain the Gemini API key.
+Follow these steps to obtain them and add them to your gemini.jsx file in config folder.

-### ▶️ Get TMDB API Key
+### ▶️ Get Gemini API Key

-- Go to https://www.themoviedb.org/ and log in.
+- Go to https://aistudio.google.com/app/prompts/new_chat and log in.
-- Click on your user profile picture in the navigation bar, and select "Settings".
-- In the settings, select "API" and generate an API key.
+- Navigate to the API section and click on Get API Key.

-## Step 3: Run the Website
+## Step 3: Run the Application

 Open your code editor (such as VS Code) and navigate to the project directory.
 Then, open a terminal and run the following command: